kubevela/kubevela.github.io/docs/reference/addons/flink-kubernetes-operator.md

 ```

  Show the component type `flink-cluster`, so we know how to use it in one application.
-As a flink user, you can choose the parameter to set for your flink cluster
+As a Flink user, you can choose the parameter to set for your Flink cluster
 ```shell
 vela show flink-cluster
 # Properties